vishant101/Messenger/README.md

 # Messenger
 A Rx Kotlin sample messenger app for Android.
-THe app is built with mvvm architecture and android databindings.
+The app is built with mvvm architecture and android databindings.
 It also features dependancy injection via dagger and networking with retrofit

 ## Getting Started
 1. Download and install android studio